How to Avoid Airline Scams That Can Take You For a Ride

 1. Bogus flight-booking websites offering great deals

-• Scammers create a fake website that looks very similar to the airline or travel agency website you think you’re booking with — but they offer huge discounts on tickets.
+• Scammers create a fake website that looks very similar to the airline or travel agency website you think you’re booking with — but they offer hefty discounts on tickets.

-• The fake website might send a confirmation email; in reality, however, there is no flight.
+• The fake website may sometimes send a confirmation email; in reality, however, there is no flight.
 Instead, the scammer steals sensitive information such as your credit card number, phone number, physical address, and more.

 2. Sudden price increases on discounted air travel tickets